EngAhmedHady/Morlet-signal-analysis/README.md

 # Morlet Continuous Wavelet Transform (CWT)

 ## Introduction
-To analyze the temporal evolution of spectral signatures in fluctuating flow fields, the **Continuous Wavelet Transform (CWT)** is utilized.
+To analyze the temporal evolution of spectral signatures in a signal, the **Continuous Wavelet Transform (CWT)** is utilized.
 This transformative approach decomposes a signal into highly localized wavelets, enabling detailed inspection in both time and frequency domains